Here’s how to make sudo remember your password for longer so that you don’t have to keep typing it repeatedly.

 In addition, if you specify

 0, you will always be asked for the password.
-Keep in mind that if you specify a negative value, for example,
+Keep in mind that if you set a negative value, for example,

 If you have any questions or feedback, feel free to leave a comment.